chenchih/TechNote/PythonNote/Advance/FastAPI/Readme.md

 > Install: `pip install pydantic`
 > Import: `from pydantic import BaseModel`

+<a name="3.2-define-base-model"></a>
 #### 3.2 Define Base Model Example

-Let me show you example as below, need to define in class, and decorator need to add `response_model=Item`
+Let me show you an example below, needs to be defined in class, and the decorator needs to add `response_model=Item`

 ```
 from fastapi import FastAPI